DRIVING WHILE INTOXICATED IN NEW YORK

 Last but not least, as a driver convicted of a drinking related offense, one is surcharged by DMV for the following three years for $250 per year, a total of $750.

-If one is charged with a third drinking related offense or refusal of a chemical test, and has what is called by DMV as a Serious Driving Offense, one's license will not be reinstated for 3 years at best (see chart elsewhere on our website)
+If one is charged with a third drinking related offense or refusal of a chemical test or combination thereof, and has what is called by DMV as a Serious Driving Offense, one's license will not be reinstated for 3 years at best (see chart elsewhere on our website)

 A number of other variations may occur, too many to list in this short article, but which at consultation can be identified to your particular situation.